sanampudig/STA/README.md

 ## 1. Introduction: Static timing analysis Part 1 "checks"

+### Definition
+Static timing analysis (STA) is a method of validating the timing performance of a design by checking all possible paths for timing violations.
+STA breaks a design down into timing paths, calculates the signal propagation delay along each path, and checks for violations of timing constraints inside the design and at the input/output interface.

+Another way to perform timing analysis is to use dynamic simulation, which determines the full behavior of the circuit for a given set of input stimulus vectors.
+Compared to dynamic simulation, static timing analysis is much faster because it is not necessary to simulate the logical operation of the circuit.
+STA is also more thorough because it checks all timing paths, not just the logical conditions that are sensitized by a set of test vectors.
+However, STA can only check the timing, not the functionality, of a circuit design.
+### How does STA work?
+When performing timing analysis, STA first breaks down the design into timing paths.
+Each timing path consists of the following elements:

+**Startpoint** The start of a timing path where data is launched by a clock edge or where the data must be available at a specific time.
+Every startpoint must be either an input port or a register clock pin.

+**Combinational logic network** Elements that have no memory or internal state.
+Combinational logic can contain AND, OR, XOR, and inverter elements, but cannot contain flip-flops, latches, registers, or RAM.

+**Endpoint** The end of a timing path where data is captured by a clock edge or where the data must be available at a specific time.
+Every endpoint must be either a register data input pin or an output port.

 <img width="1324" alt="image" src="https://user-images.githubusercontent.com/110079648/190870494-6458f966-d7f7-4687-bfe4-13d382415fca.png">

 > Input port to D pin of Lauch Flop.